jpcompartir/BertopicR/README.md

 py_call_impl(callable, call_args\$unnamed, call_args\$named) :”, you can
 use reticulate::py_last_error() to trace the origin of the error message.

+If your console starts being spammed by a message similar to:
+\>uggingface/tokenizers: The current process just got forked, after parallelism has already been used.
+Disabling parallelism to avoid deadlocks… To disable this warning, you can either: - Avoid using `tokenizers` before the fork if possible - Explicitly set the environment variable TOKENIZERS_PARALLELISM=(true \| false)

+You can ignore it with: `Sys.setenv("TOKENIZERS_PARALLELISM"="0")`

 Note that one common cause of error messages when working with python functions in R arises when the user fails to specify integer numbers as